ToolingThe directory contains the official VS Code extension. It tracksthe shipped six-language set: , , , , , and .

 Commands

-Seen: Check -- Type check project
+Seen: Check Project seen check <file>

 Configuration